In this article on newborn development you will get a long list of infant milestones regarding:

 Well, for one thing my baby wasn't reaching out when he was 'supposed' to.

-Remember, no matter how 'authority'-like the books about newborn development or infant milestones may seem, they don't know your child.
+Remember, no matter how 'authority'-like the books about infant milestones may seem, they don't know your child.

 Only you do!